camunda/camunda-docs/versioned_docs/version-8.5/components/modeler/desktop-modeler/use-connectors.md

 Use [Camunda 8 Connectors](../../connectors/introduction.md) to access a growing range of external services or communication protocols.

-The Desktop Modeler fetches templates for [pre-built Connectors](../../connectors/out-of-the-box-connectors/available-connectors-overview.md) [automatically](#automatic-connector-template-fetching) and makes them available for use in your Camunda 8 BPMN processes.
+The Desktop Modeler fetches element templates for [pre-built Connectors](../../connectors/out-of-the-box-connectors/available-connectors-overview.md) [automatically](#automatic-connector-template-fetching) and makes them available for use in your Camunda 8 BPMN processes.
 You can [disable this feature](#disable-automatic-connector-template-fetching) and [provide Connector templates manually](#add-connector-templates-manually) for full control over the building blocks the modeler should offer.

 ## Automatic Connector template fetching

-The modeler fetches and updates templates for [pre-built Camunda connectors](../../connectors/out-of-the-box-connectors/available-connectors-overview.md) periodically [from the Camunda Marketplace](https://marketplace.camunda.com/en-US/listing?pl=3038&attr=20486&cat=107792&locale=en-US).
+The modeler fetches and updates element templates for [pre-built Camunda connectors](../../connectors/out-of-the-box-connectors/available-connectors-overview.md) periodically [from the Camunda Marketplace](https://marketplace.camunda.com/en-US/listing?pl=3038&attr=20486&cat=107792&locale=en-US).
 This happens automatically, in the background, unless you [explicitly disable it](#disable-automatic-connector-template-fetching).

 After an update check concluded, a notification indicates if the templates are up to date or have been updated: